webplatform/docs/apis/filesystem/DirectoryEntry/removeRecursively/index.md

 standardization_status: 'W3C Working Draft'
 summary: "Deletes a directory and all of its contents, if any.
 In the event of an error [e.g. trying to delete a directory that contains a file that cannot be removed], some of the contents of the directory may be deleted.
 It is an error to attempt to delete the root directory of a filesystem.\n"
 tags:
-  0: API
+  - API_Object_Methods
-  1: Object
+  - API
-  2: Methods
+  - FileSystemAPI
-  4: FileSystemAPI
+  - Needs_Examples
 uri: apis/filesystem/DirectoryEntry/removeRecursively

 ---